The Graffiti Cherrywood Challenge

 graf·fi·ti: usually unauthorized writing or drawing on a public surface

 Graffiti ranges from simple written words to elaborate wall paintings, and has existed since ancient times.
-For this challenge, we will focus on the graphic beauty and intense colors of this urban expression.
+For this challenge, we focused on the graphic beauty and intense colors of this urban expression.

 CONTEST IS CLOSED